aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.constuctor.startcorner.md

 ## Matrix.Constuctor.startCorner property

-The corner of the matrix where the vector starts.
+The corner of the matrix where the array starts.
 Default `VectorStartCorner.BottomLeft`

 <b>Signature:</b>